DaAwesomeP/arduino-cardinal/README.md

 ```

 ### ::integer(int *type*, float *inputFloat*)
-This will take the types that you select and an input float in degrees and about a heading in text format.
+This will take the type that you select and an input float in degrees and about a heading in text format.

 **Example:**
 ```cpp